The Dashboard

 Streaming Traffic Entry

-• The user selected to stop streaming
+• The user opts to stop streaming.

-• Kubeshark presents historical traffic
+• Kubeshark transitions to presenting historical traffic.

 timestamp >= now()

-The above query is the default query when the dashboard is opened.
+This is the default query when the dashboard is opened.

 http and response.status == 500